vercel/modelfusion/docs/tutorial/reimagine-images.md

 ---
-sidebar_position: 22
+sidebar_position: 50
+title: Re-imagine Images
 ---

-# Recreate images using GPT-4 Vision and Dall-E 3
+# Re-imagine images using GPT-4 Vision and Dall-E 3

 You can use a combination of multi-modal text generation models and image generation models to recreate an image in a new style.